ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 In 1962 some crazy person built what is generally believed to be the first virtual reality experience.
 This machine pictured above is called a Sensorama.
 The user of the Sensorama sits on a tilted chair and watches a short film with stereoscopic 3D images in wide-angle view with stereo sound and even added effects such as wind and aroma.
-A predecessor of those 4D movies available in cinemas and theme parks these days.
+A predecessor of those 4D movies, available in cinemas and theme parks these days.

-This of course cannot be compared with the more advanced implementations we have today.
+This, of course, cannot be compared with the more advanced implementations we have today.

 In the 70's and 80's virtual reality really started blossoming in certain specialized areas.
 In 1968 Dr Ivan Sutherland created the Sword of Damocles at MIT.